elliekpursey/crispr-pathogens/README.md

 ```
 Input
 ======
-Nucleotide fasta files, which must be placed in resources > genomes.
+Genomic fasta files (.fna), which must be placed in resources > genomes.
+The *Pseudomonas aeruginosa* PAO1 genome is provided as a test file.

 Output
 ======